gbenroscience/ParserNG/parser-ng-sql/README.md

-- **The compiled-plan cache check is allocation-free, and keyed by schema, not by object identity.** Confirming a cached plan still matches the current batch's schema is a handful of primitive comparisons, not a fresh collection or wrapper object built on every call — and this holds whether or not you're passing the exact same `VectorSchemaRoot` instance back in.
+- **The compiled-plan cache check is allocation-free, and keyed by schema, not by object identity.** Confirming a cached plan still matches the current batch's schema is a handful of primitive comparisons, not a fresh collection or wrapper object built on every call; and this holds whether or not you're passing the exact same `VectorSchemaRoot` instance back in.
 A brand-new batch on every call, with the same column layout as the last one, still takes the fast, lock-free path.